Skiing at Alpe d’Huez in the French Alps

 Alright, you are officially ready to ski in the French Alps!

 Have you been skiing in the Alps?
 Which resorts do you recommend?
-Let me know in the comments!
+Tell me about your experience in the comments!